Naereen/web-sphinx/callme.en.rst

 You can write a letter or some postal cards to me (I love them), at the following addresses (listed by decreasing preference):

-1. mathematics department secretary, at *ENS de Cachan*, in France (you can `see it on this OpenStreetMap map <http://osm.org/go/0BOchV4ns-->`_) ::
+1. The Mathematics department secretary, at *ENS de Cachan*, in France (you can `see it on this OpenStreetMap map <http://osm.org/go/0BOchV4ns-->`_) ::

        Mr Lilian Besson,
-       ENS Cachan,
+       ENS de Cachan,
        Dept. de Mathématiques,
        41, avenue du Président Wilson,
        94230 - Cachan,
        France

-2. to my place (in France), but this adresse is for private use only,
+2. to my place (in France), but this adresse is for private use only.
-3. do not write to my former place, at CROUS of Cachan (in France, but deprecated, please do not use it anymore),
-4. or you can try in India (more expensive, and probably longer), at my former office at `Mahindra École Centrale <http://www.mahindraecolecentrale.edu.in/contact.html>`_ (deprecated, the postal address is specified on that page).

 Emails
 ^^^^^^